ElmyvanTok/ci-cd-workshop/Readme.md

               yarn
               yarn test
 ```
+* Commit the changes to .circleci/config.yml to github.
 * Switch back to the CircleCI page in your browser.
 You'll that see circleci created a pipeline
   ![pipeline](images/circleci-project-overview.png)
 * It will start the workflow with all jobs every time you commit!